akhil3417/glava/Readme.md

 ## Description

 GLAVA is not just a tool for passing the Turing test, it's a dynamic command-line assistant, ready to assist you with a multitude of tasks and queries .
 At its heart lies the power of Large Language Models (LLMs), a sea of knowledge waiting to be harnessed.
-Glava can respond in both text and voice formats(using piper).

-GLAVA is not just a tool for information retrieval.
+Its is not just a tool for information retrieval.
 It's a companion, ready to assist you with a wide array of tasks, making your command-line experience more enjoyable and efficient.

-In essence, our Assistant is your one-stop solution for all your information and entertainment needs.
 With its multimodal interaction, it can interact with you in a text or voice format.
 It can pull information from various sources, generate shell commands, and even browse the web.
 It's your go-to assistant for all your information and entertainment needs.

 ### Unleashing the Power of LLMs